-- 92% of the civilian deaths and injuries occured when explosive violence was used in a populated area
+- 93% of civilian deaths and injuries occurred when explosive violence was used in a populated area

-- 2013 was the worst year in this period for civilian deaths and injuries from explosive violence in Pakistan
+- 2013 was the worst year in this period for civilian casualties in Pakistan, with AOAV recording 4,274 deaths and injuries from explosive violence

 10 years on: the US’ covert drone campaign in Pakistan